pjharberts/Prestons-Fedora-36-Setup/Application-Setup/Gnome-Extensions-App.md

 - "Alphabetical App Grid" by stuarthayhurst
 	- General settings
 		- Position of ordered folders: Start
+- "Blur My Shell
+    - General
+        - Hack level
+            - No artifact
+    - Panel
+        - Compatibility
+            - Hidetopbar extension: On
+    - Applications
+        - Whitelist
+            - Add any windows that do not break
 - "Caffeine" by eon
 	- General
 		- Enable for fullscreen apps: Off